-‘Like the best fiction, it’s entirely enveloping’ - Downbeat
+Like the best fiction, it’s entirely enveloping - Best of 2018 ★★★★ Downbeat

 In many ways, Yuhan Su represents the voice of the new generation of jazz musicians.
 Though she is firmly rooted in jazz tradition, her music is innovative, emotional, cerebral and most importantly, always lyrical.
 Her compositions and improvisations are uniquely hers, marked with an amalgamation of complexity, intensity and emotional resonance.
 And though she is capable of blistering technique, she always maintains a sense of melodic lyricism and wonder in her playing.

-Su’s debut release as leader, Flying Alone (Inner Circle Music, 2013), has been released to widespread approval.
-In the April edition of DownBeat, Brad Farberman wrote of Su's "intelligence, sensitivity and a haunting sense of tenderness."
-Flying Alone has received numerous music awards and nominations, including ‘Best Jazz Album of the Year’, ‘Best New Artist’, ’ Best Jazz Single’ from the 2013 Golden Indie Music Award and ‘Best Performance Album of the year’, ’Best Composer Award’ from 2013 Golden Melody Award in Taiwan, and “Best Release of 2013” by All about Jazz.
+Su’s previous records A Room Of One’s Own and Flying Alone have released to widespread approval and received numerous music awards and nominations, including ‘Best Jazz Album of the Year’, ‘Best New Artist’, ’ Best Jazz Single’, ‘Best Instrumentalist Award’ from the Golden Indie Music Award and ‘Best Performance Album of the year’, ’Best Composer Award’ from the Golden Melody Award in Taiwan, and “Best Release of the Year” by All about Jazz and Downbeat.